ryanniemeyer/uriz/README.md

 Ok, we've got our [DynamoDB](http://aws.amazon.com/dynamodb/) tables out there, our static content served up via CloudFront and our domain is pointed to Amazon's DNS.
 Now let's deploy the uriz Django app to [EC2](http://aws.amazon.com/ec2/).

-First thing we'll do is create a KeyPair that will allow us to SSH to our machine.
+First thing we'll do is create a Key Pair that will allow us to SSH.
 This lets us deploy the code and log into the box should things go wrong.
 In the EC2 web console, go to the "Key Pairs" page and create a new pair.
 Name it uriz or something similar.
-When it downloads, save it to your local machine in the path /ec2/accounts/uriz/uriz.pem (if you want to save it somewhere else, you'll need to change that path in uriz/fabfile.py mentioned below).
+When it downloads, save it to your local machine in the path /ec2/accounts/uriz/uriz.pem (if you want to save it somewhere else or pick a different Key Pair name, you'll simply need to change that path in uriz/fabfile.py mentioned below).

 Next, we'll define a security group for our web nodes that tells each box to only open port 22 (SSH) and port 80 (HTTP).
 Do that via the "Security Groups" page in the EC2 console, making sure to click the Apply Changes button when you're done: